sappia/covid_bot/README.md

 ```
 rasa shell
 ```

-To have a conversation with the bot, see sample story paths in tests/conversation_tests.md
+6. To have a conversation with the bot, see sample story paths in tests/conversation_tests.md and training data in data/nlu.md